bubblydoo/serverless-externals-plugin/README.md

 In the example, the list will contain both `pkg2/node_modules/pkg3` and `pkg3`.

+The Rollup Plugin will then generate a report (e.g. `node-externals-report.json`) which contains the modules that are actually imported.
+This file is then used by the Serverless Plugin to generate a list of include patterns.

 ## Rollup Plugin

+A fully configured `rollup.config.js` could look as follows:

 ```js
 import { rollupPlugin as externals } from "serverless-externals-plugin";